volsweep/volsweep.github.io/_posts/2019-12-12-2018-Campaign-Finance.markdown

 comments: true
 categories:
 ---
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*TL;DR Incumbents ahead in funding almost always win Congressional elections (see 2018 counts &#8594;[here]({{ site.url }}/assets/FECpt1/profile_breakdowns.png)&#8592;; excluding unopposed candidates, 97% of incumbents ahead in funding won in the House of Representatives (243/250) and 92% won in the Senate (24/26)).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*TL;DR; Incumbents ahead in funding almost always win Congressional elections (see 2018 counts &#8594;[here]({{ site.url }}/assets/FECpt1/profile_breakdowns.png)&#8592;; excluding unopposed candidates, 97% of incumbents ahead in funding won in the House of Representatives (243/250) and 92% won in the Senate (24/26)).
 Even when there is not an incumbent ahead in funding, there are other patterns between campaign finance filings and election outcomes which could help predict winners of future contests.*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Federal Election Commission (FEC) publishes U.S. federal election campaign finance data[^1].
 We noticed interesting patterns in the 2020 filings so far, so we analyzed the 2018 midterm filings to see how well they would have predicted the actual election outcomes[^2].
 We are sharing our findings in a series of blog posts since they are of general interest.